- What are solar roof tiles?

 - Edilians solar tiles – Edilians make two types of solar tiles, Solar Max and HP 10 Solar.
 The Solar Max have an aluminium casing and are larger, fitting two per square metre, while the HP 10 have a clay support and fit five per square metre.
 Both are available in slate or red colours.

-- Tesla solar tiles – Tesla tiles are extremely tough (up to three-times stronger than a traditional roof tile), available in four styles (Textured, Smooth, Slate, or Tuscan), and have an ‘infinite’ warranty.
+- Tesla solar tiles – Tesla tiles are extremely tough (up to three times stronger than a traditional roof tile), available in four styles (Textured, Smooth, Slate, or Tuscan), and have an ‘infinite’ warranty.
 If you want them, you just have to wait a while.

 Are Tesla roof tiles available in the UK?

+Tesla solar roof tiles aren’t currently available in the UK, and it’s unclear when, if at all, they will be.
 If Tesla solar roof tiles become available, the company said they will cost $21.85 (£17.23) per square foot.
 That’s equivalent to $235.12 (£185.37) per square metre.

 You can find out more about what Musk is doing to improve the environment through our guide: Is Elon Musk good for the planet?